Motoki0616/MyBlog/README.md

 My blog documents my web development and design journey to readers.

 ## Design Concept
 This is a blog site so I wanted readers to foucs on my article contents.
-I removed unnecessary things as possible as I can and make enought space around the contents.
+I removed unnecessary things as possible as I can and make white space around the contents.
 I used Sherwood Green(#0F4C3A) as a key color, Catskill White(#E6EBE1) as a background color.
-I wanted to express Countryside view as the blog name using the colors.
+I wanted to express Countryside atmosphere as the blog name using the colors.

 ## Code architecture for CSS
 * BEM (http://getbem.com/naming)